 Solid, organic fertilizers contain all the required micronutrients, and they take effect slowly and gently.
 They are very well-proven, especially for more mature Japanese Maple Bonsai.
 Be sure to follow the instructions carefully for the proper dosage.
 If you'd like a stronger growth on young plants or raw material, you can combine your regular dosage with a liquid fertilizer once a week.
 Avoid fertilizers with a high nitrogen concentration to avoid unnecessarily large leaves and internodes.

-Pruning: Trimming of shoots and twigs can be done year-round.
-The pruning of strong branches should be done in autumn to prevent excessive bleeding, or in the summer when callus growth is quick.
-It is advisable to apply cut-paste as the Japanese Maple is vulnerable to some fungal diseases which can enter through wounds.
-Cut new growth back to one or two pairs of leaves.
+Trimming shoots and twigs can be done year-round.
+Strong branches should be pruned in autumn or summer, when callus growth is quick, to prevent excessive bleeding.
+When pruning thick branches we advise using a cut paste product to prevent fungal diseases that can enter through pruning wounds.
+The Maple is particularly vulnerable to some fungal infections and diseases.
+New growth should be pruned back to one or two pairs of leaves.
 Mature Bonsai with a delicate ramification can be pinched in order to keep the twigs thin.
-After the first leaf pair has unfolded, remove the soft little tip of the shoot between them.
+After the first leaf pair has unfolded, remove the soft little tip of the shoot between them to prevent the twigs from thickening.
 This method weakens the tree in the long run and should be applied specifically and thoughtfully.
-Continue reading about pruning Bonsai trees.